Welcome to Bearkat Camp!

 How much does it cost?

 The cost of camp is $125, Transfer Camp is $50.
 Payment is collected as part of the online registration process.
-This price includes your lodging, charter bus transportation from SHSU to University Camp and back, programming, meals, and a camp T-shirt.
-The only extra money needed would be for drinks from the vending machines.
+This price includes your lodging, programming, meals, and a camp T-shirt.

 How do I register?

-You can register online or in person during Orientation.
+You can register online or over the phone by calling 936-294-CAMP.
 See the registration page for more details.